How I started in psychotherapy

 I sought therapy from a counsellor in central Manchester.
 I still remember skulking around outside his office building up the courage to go in and take part in this mysterious process that I knew little about.
 My therapist was a kind, down to earth Mancunian that put me at my ease within minutes.

 It didn’t take long for me to relax into the process.
-I talked about what I was feeling and we explored it together.
+I talked about what was going on for me and we explored it together.
 I talked about my childhood and started to see links between my relationships with my parents and the other significant relationships in my life.
-Gradually I worked out what was going on and slowly started to let go of the jealous behaviour – it wasn’t something I needed to do to keep me safe anymore.
+Gradually I worked through my stuff and started to let go of the jealous behaviour – it wasn’t something I needed to do to keep me safe anymore.

 My training in psychotherapy